peteroupc/peteroupc.github.io/randomfunc.md

 > **Notes:**
 >
 > 1. The [**Python sample code**](https://peteroupc.github.io/randomgen.zip) contains a method for generating a random point on the surface of an ellipsoid modeling the Earth.
-> 2. Sampling a half-ball, half-sphere, half-shell can be done by sampling a full ball or shell and replacing one of the dimensions of the result with its absolute value.
+> 2. Sampling a half-ball, half-sphere, or half-shell can be done by sampling a full ball or shell and replacing one of the dimensions of the result with its absolute value.
 > 3. Lacko and Harman (2012)[^105] defined a family of _non-uniform_ distributions of points inside a ball: generate `RandomPointOnSphere(dims, r*pow(BetaDist(dims/p, d/p), 1.0/p),p)` where `r>0` is the radius, `dims` and `p` are as in `RandomPointOnSphere`, and `d>=0` is a shape parameter.
 If `d = p`, the distribution is uniform in the ball.

 <a id=Random_Latitude_and_Longitude></a>